matslil/sisdel/doc/design_decisions.rst

 =====

 1. Well defined language, no undefined nor implementation defined behavior
-2. Robust, errors are detected as early as possible, preferably at compile time
+2. Robust, logic errors are detected as early as possible, preferably at compile time
 3. Modularized, errors in one module does not propagate into another
 4. Composable, modules should never be more specific than needed
 5. Error indications pointing at root causes, not just symptoms